taboo09/DrawBetSystem/README.md

 Finally type `dotnet run`.

 ## How it works
+1. Add a season, from Admin page.
+This option allows you to add teams and bets.
-1. Add some teams you want to bet on.
+2. Add some teams you want to bet on.
-2. Add bets on your added teams.
+3. Add bets on your added teams.
 (Note: the app is based on DRAW bets!)

-You can add, edit or delete bets and visualizing a bunch of statistics for teams, each team's profit, money-in and so on...
+You can add, edit or delete bets and visualizing a bunch of statistics for teams, seasons, each team's profit, money-in and so on...

 # Good Luck!